Add to shopping cart

 3. Films invited to participate - General

 3.1.
-Once a film has been selected to participate in the 2023 Sydney Film Festival, the entrant must complete an official SFF Entry Form (a more detailed version of the Preselection Entry Form) and forward it to the SFF office no later than 1 April 2023, accompanied by (at a minimum) the following materials:
+Once a film has been selected to participate in the 2025 Sydney Film Festival, the entrant must complete an official SFF Entry Form (a more detailed version of the Preselection Entry Form) and forward it to the SFF office no later than 25 April 2025, accompanied by (at a minimum) the following materials:

 3.1.1. at least four high resolution stills (by email) from the selected film;

-3.1.2. a one paragraph synopsis and a one-page synopsis (in English);
+3.1.2. a one paragraph (short) synopsis and a one-page (long) synopsis (in English);

 3.1.3. director's statement about the film;